 The evidence, while not definitive, is troubling.
-The sunscreen industry adds vitamin A to more than 20 percent of the beach and sport sunscreens, daily face sunscreens and SPF-rate makeup products in EWG’s 2013 sunscreen database.
+The sunscreen industry adds vitamin A to 20 percent of the beach and sport sunscreens and 12 percent of daily face sunscreens in EWG’s 2014 sunscreen database.

-In 2010, EWG reviewed the raw study data, which had been published on the website of the National Toxicology Program, the inter-agency federal research group that conducted the tests, along with the federal Food and Drug Administration’s National Center for Toxicological Research.
-EWG found that when lab animals were coated with a cream laced with vitamin A and then exposed to the equivalent of nine minutes of maximum intensity sunlight every day for a year, the development of tumors dramatically accelerated, compared to two control groups (NTP 2009).
+In 2010, EWG analyzed raw study data published on the website of the National Toxicology Program, the inter-agency federal research group that had tested retinyl palmitate, in concert with the federal Food and Drug Administration’s National Center for Toxicological Research.
+EWG concluded that the government scientists had produced evidence that the development of skin tumors dramatically accelerated, compared to control groups, when lab animals were coated with a cream laced with vitamin A and then exposed to the equivalent of nine minutes of maximum intensity sunlight every day for a year (NTP 2009).

-In December 2010, the FDA and NTP teams published a draft report consistent with EWG’s findings.
-On January 26, 2011, the NTP Board of Scientific Counselors unanimously adopted this position.
-(NTP 2010, NTP 2011).
-The NTP published the final report on this project last year (NTP 2012).
-In it the NTP concludes that both retinyl palmitate and retinoic acid, another form of Vitamin A, sped up the development of cancerous lesions and tumors on UV-treated animals.
+In December 2010, the NTP and FDA teams published a draft report that reached essentially the same conclusion as EWG (NTP 2010).
+In January 2011 the NTP Board of Scientific Counselors unanimously adopted this position (NTP 2011).
+The NTP published the final report on this project in 2012 (NTP 2012).
+In it the NTP concluded that both retinyl palmitate and retinoic acid, another form of Vitamin A, sped development of cancerous lesions and tumors on UV-treated animals.

-Despite the strong scientific evidence that vitamin A can trigger carcinogenic activity on skin, the FDA has delayed taking action to restrict retinyl palmitate in sunscreens.
-The agency has ordered additional studies.
-At this point, the NTP and FDA have spent more than a decade studying the safety of vitamin A ingredients on skin.
-While it is important that scientists thoroughly explore causes of sunlight-stimulated illness, the FDA’s decision to delay action in favor of more studies will almost certainly postpone regulatory action indefinitely.
+Despite this strong scientific evidence,,the FDA has delayed taking action to restrict retinyl palmitate in sunscreens.
+Instead, it has ordered more studies.
+At this point, the NTP and FDA have spent well more than a decade studying the safety of vitamin A ingredients on skin.
+While it is important that scientists thoroughly explore causes of sunlight-stimulated illness, the FDA’s decision to delay action in favor of more studies has almost certainly postponed regulatory action.

-Meanwhile, EWG’s analysis of cosmetic ingredients has found retinyl palmitate and retinol, another form of vitamin A, in hundreds of sunscreens, skin lotions, lipsticks and lip sunscreens – all of which appear to pose safety concerns for sun-exposed skin.
+EWG’s independent analysis of sunscreens and other cosmetic products has found retinyl palmitate and retinol, another form of vitamin A, in hundreds of sunscreens, skin lotions, lipsticks and lip sunscreens – all of which appear to pose safety concerns for sun-exposed skin.

 If you are undergoing skin treatments with any form of vitamin A for medical purposes, you should do so in consultation with a dermatologist, apply treatments at night if possible, and always practice strict sun avoidance when using these powerful ingredients on your skin.

-Click here for EWG’s 2011 science update on vitamin A.
+Click here for EWG’s science review of vitamin A and skin safety.